Steam Deck vs Nintendo Switch: Which one is better in 2023?

 Retro gaming

 There’s also the fact that both consoles are ideal for a lot of retro titles.
-This is where the Switch starts to fall off a little bit, as the mostly locked-down system (if you got your console from 2018 onwards) can be a little hard to bring games from the outside.
+This is where the Switch starts to fall off a little bit, as the mostly locked-down system (if you got your console from 2018 onwards) can make it a little hard to bring games from the outside.

 Not only do you have a mini PC in your hands for excellent emulation of older PC systems, but there’s easy access to emulation on the go thanks to apps like Emudeck.